FrederikBlem/Tst-Assignment-01/README.md

 ## Thoughts on TDD
 * What was positive and good about using TDD?
-I like the idea of having my software be tested, which it always will be using TDD.
+<br>I like the idea of having my software be tested, which it always will be using TDD.
 * What was annoying or difficult?
-It's difficult to adhere to TDD and not just jump ahead to the "optimal solution" immediately, if you have had some thoughts on how to implement something.
+<br>It's difficult to adhere to TDD and not just jump ahead to the "optimal solution" immediately, if you have had some thoughts on how to implement something.
 * What surprised you?
-I was surprised by how naturally the process went once I got into it.
+<br>I was surprised by how naturally the process went once I got into it.
 It made sense that you logically end up accounting for what your tests are missing as you write the tests.
 * Did TDD help you write some you wouldn't otherwise have thought of?
-Possibly, not sure yet - need to spend more time on it.
+<br>Possibly, not sure yet - need to spend more time on it.